sabina14/GANs/README.md

 # GANs

-Basic GANs explored using Coursera
+Basic GANs explored using Coursera and assignments